hexaaproject/ansible-hexaa/README.md

 Your user needs to be a member of the `docker` group.
 The playbook sets this up for you, but `sudo` rights are needed for this.
 You can remove the first play of the `local.yml` playbook and add your user manually.

+If your user was added to the `docker` group now, you need to re-login or run ansible commands with:
+`sg docker "<ansible command>"`

 ### Hostname